-If you mainly rely on online sales, utilise Google Adwords or SEMRush for insight on who could nudge you out of precious digital real estate.
+If you mainly rely on online sales, utilize Google Adwords or SEMRush for insight on who could nudge you out of precious digital real estate.
 Visit your competition’s websites and understand their marketing behavior.
 Try to locate the customer service section on their site and interact with them.
-Use their checkout engine and see how they incentivise future purchases or upselling techniques, as well as their methods of accepted payment.
+Use their checkout engine and see how they incentivize future purchases or upselling techniques, as well as their methods of accepted payment.

 Check Their Bones

 Does the business in question have a large staff of relatively unskilled or untrained employees or just a few very efficient team members?
 If staff members work on commission, how does that appear to affect their performance?
 Are you aware of independent contractors or third-party vendors being used to reduce overhead?
 You may not be able to glean this information easily, but it will be useful if you can find it.